retention curves for android apps

 Source: Joshmorony.com

-iOS 10 has introduced Rich Notifications that you can now use to your advantage.
-They allow you to embed media files (images, animations, audio, and video) inside your notifications.
+Since iOS 10, app developers have been using rich notifications that embed media files like images, animations, audio, and video.
 For example, when your online store gets a new pair of sneakers, you can send a picture to the potential customers.
+After all, one word is worth exactly 0.001 pictures.

 ios screenshot